Introduction to Spinning

 • Instructor: Deanna Moore

 Spinning fiber from plants and animals into useful threads is one of our most ancient human technologies.
 The oldest examples of fibers spun into yarn and woven into cloth, for example, date back 100,000 years.
 And this technology is still relevant today!
 Yarn and thread are still used to create modern textiles and there is a continued interest in knitting, weaving, and many other textile arts.
 Many people want to learn to start with the raw materials to spin their own yarn for their textile purposes.
-All that is needed to get started in spinning is a simple spindle and some fiber.

 Homework exercises will be provided for those who desire to strengthen skills between classes.